 At Loose Reins we recycle as much waste as possible.
 Each cabin and lodge has separate bins for guests to separate their rubbish for weekly council collection and when we source materials we aim to choose suppliers that package using minimal, recyclable packaging.
 We purchase cleaning products in bulk from environmentally friendly sources and our waste water is handled by an on-site water treatment plant which removes pollutants and allows clean water to soak away into the land.
 Waste from the stables is recycled onto our neighbours’ land or distributed to gardens in the village.
 We have recently switched our toiletries suppliers to Wild England who are Inspiring industry-wide change from damaging plastic amenity products to luxurious, long-lasting, refillable glass products.

-We have our own borehole on site which was sunk into the greensand below the chalk escarpment adjacent to the site.
+We have our own borehole on site sunk into the greensand below the chalk escarpment adjacent to the site.
 This ensures our water tastes purer and fresher than normal tap water – there’s no need to purchase bottled water here!
-The borehole provides a year-round supply for our accommodation and stables and our water treatment plants extracts pollutants before the water is soaked away back into our land.
+The borehole provides a plentiful year-round supply for our accommodation and stables and our water treatment plants extracts pollutants before the water is soaked away back into our land.

-We encourage visitors to Loose Reins to park their car and leave it in the car park for the duration of their stay.
-We have direct access to hundreds of acres of woodland and hill walking, bridleways and cycle tracks and wherever possible we encourage guests to walk, cycle or ride for miles with a good choice of lovely country pubs within reach.
-We have bespoke walking maps in our accommodation and we have many circular routes to local pubs, villages and towns and for large groups we have a local taxi firm who are happy to ferry groups to and from visitor attractions to reduce the need for multiple cars.
+Many visitors to Loose Reins choose to leave their car in our secure car park for the duration of their stay.
+We have direct access to hundreds of acres of woodland and hill walking, bridleways and cycle tracks, and guests can walk, cycle or ride for miles with a good choice of lovely country pubs within reach.
+We have bespoke walking maps in our accommodation and there are many circular routes to local pubs, villages and towns.
+For large groups we have a local taxi firm who are happy to ferry groups to and from visitor attractions to reduce the need for multiple cars.
 Our welcome packs advise guests where they can purchase food from local suppliers within two miles of the site.
 We have an on-site shop that sells food and toiletry basics as well as home cooked meals so guests can relax in the knowledge that everything they need is at hand.
 The products we stock are organic and local as much as possible, from award winning wines to toiletries – good for you and good for our environment.

-Prior to establishing Loose Reins we invited specialists to our site to monitor and create a biodiversity assessment.
-This assessment highlighted the special role we could play in protecting what already existed and enhancing our environment to increase biodiversity.
+Prior to creating Loose Reins we invited specialists to our site to monitor and assess the biodiversity.
+This assessment highlighted the special role we could play in protecting what already existed and enhancing our environment to support and further develop biodiversity.

 Loose Reins sits in a natural coombe at the base of Shillingstone Hill and our site enjoys visits from foxes, badgers, deer, rabbits, buzzards and many native birds and insects that thrive in this quiet and peaceful location.
 By coppicing the edge of the forest we have introduced habitats for small animals and birds to nest which replaces the abrupt join between pasture and beech wood.
 Additional planting of native trees and shrubs in fingers between lodges will join the existing woodland and create a soft landscape in which animals can thrive and guests can benefit from their close proximity.

-Mowing at Loose Reins selects areas of long grass which attract insects and butterflies and we are selective when hedge cutting to ensure nesting birds have plenty of habitat left.
-We’ve put up bee boxes and bird boxes on a woodland trail where guests can wander through the coppiced hazel and beech trees and enjoy scavenger hunts and family adventures together.
+Mowing at Loose Reins leaves areas of long grass which attract insects and butterflies and we are selective when hedge cutting to ensure nesting birds have plenty of habitat left.
+We’ve put up bee boxes and bird boxes on a woodland trail where guests can wander through the coppiced hazel and beech trees, enjoying scavenger hunts and family adventures together.

 Local Economy & Culture

-At Loose Reins we like to buy local to return wealth created into our local economy.
+At Loose Reins we like to buy local to support our local economy.
 Local firms and craftsmen helped us create and establish Loose Reins and local contractors help us maintain and improve Loose Reins.
-Our cabins were built by craftsmen at Plankbridge, our local hut makers, and furniture and fittings were created by craftsmen who belong to The Dorset Coppice Group which are based in the forest behind us.
-Loose Reins belongs to The Dorset Coppice Group and we encourage guests to visit The Living Classroom from where they operate or we take them there on our Pioneer Trails so they can watch the craftsmen at work and then buy their products in our shop on-site.
+Our cabins were built by craftsmen at Plankbridge, local hut makers, and furniture and fittings were created by craftsmen who belong to The Dorset Coppice Group, based in the forest behind us.
+Loose Reins belongs to The Dorset Coppice Group and guests are welcome to visit their base, The Living Classroom, to watch the craftsmen at work.
+Their products are even available to buy in our shepherd’s hut shop.

 Loose Reins sits on the edge of The Blackmore Vale which the author and poet Thomas Hardy referred to as ‘The Vale of Small Dairies’.
 The dairy industry has contracted vastly over the last thirty years and whilst dairies continue to operate in the vale, they are few in number and larger in size to compete with competition from abroad.
 Farmers and producers in the Vale are ever resourceful and small, artisan food producers have flourished to offer guests a wide range of products of the highest standard and with the heritage and provenance of The Blackmore Vale.

-In our welcome hamper are wonderful locally-made chocolate brownies; either from Tessa Tory who farms on the hill or from Rowleys an award-winning baker at Dorchester.
-The Jam comes from a local village called Hazelbury Bryan and our eggs are either laid by our hens or supplied from a friend at Blandford who keeps a large flock of free range hens.
-You’ll find locally produced snacks in our shop, from Fudges Bakery, Olives et Al, Philberts, Burts and there’s jam from Ajar at Hazelbury Bryan, Dorset Cereals, Dorset coffee for your cafetieres as well as Dorset Tea, Moores biscuits.
-In our freezer you’ll find Christine’s home-made puddings, local bacon and sausages and wonderful Purbeck Ice-creams.
+In our welcome hamper are wonderful locally-made chocolate brownies from Rolleys, an award-winning baker at Dorchester.
+The marmalade is made by a small business in a nearby village, Hazelbury Bryan, and our eggs are laid by our organically fed hens.
+You’ll find locally produced snacks in our shop, from Fudges Bakery, Olives et Al, Philberts, Burts and there’s jam from Ajar-of at Hazelbury Bryan, Dorset Cereals, Dorset coffee for your cafetieres as well as Dorset Tea.
+In our freezer you’ll find local bacon and sausages, marvellous BBQ packs, and wonderful Purbeck Ice-creams.
 Ask in the office to see our selection of award-winning, local wines, beers and ciders.

 Health & Happiness

 Loose Reins is a tonic for modern life with its concept of relaxed living and gentle countryside activity.
-A stay at Loose Reins gives guests a sense of well-being which comes from the back to basics but comfortable accommodation and the means for guests to immerse themselves in the Area of Outstanding Natural Beauty around them.
+A stay at Loose Reins gives guests a sense of well-being which comes from being close to nature with comfortable, luxury accommodation – there’s no better way to immerse yourself in this stunning Area of Outstanding Natural Beauty.

 Guests are encouraged to park their cars and not return to them until they depart.
 Everything guests need can be found on-site and the many footpaths and bridleways radiating from Loose Reins can be enjoyed on foot, on horseback or on a bicycle.
-As well as gentle trail rides offered on our herd of American Quarter Horses, guest have enjoyed Yoga retreats and Pilates classes at Loose Reins.
-Our accommodation has wonderful porches or decking, with seating for guests to relax and enjoy the peace and quiet and there are board games for families and our Buckaroo Club for children during school holidays.
+Guests have also enjoyed Yoga retreats and Pilates classes at Loose Reins.
+Our accommodation has wonderful porches or decking, with seating for guests to relax and enjoy the peace and quiet, and there are board games for families and our Buckaroo Club for children during school holidays.